 Free child car seat checks for all residents

-Thursday 25 July: Hillingdon Council is offering free child car seat checks from this month as part of their annual car seat safety campaign.
+Hillingdon Council is offering free child car seat checks as part of their annual car seat safety campaign.

-The drop-in clinics will be held at various locations across the borough and aim to highlight the importance of having the correct car seat for their child's height and ensure it is fitted correctly.
+The drop-in clinics will be held at various locations across the borough and aim to highlight the importance of having the correct car seat for a child's height, while ensuring it is fitted correctly.